Make a Report

-Village policy requires any animal to remove animal excrement in an expeditious and sanitary manner when done so upon the lawn or private property of anyone but the animal owner.
+Village policy requires the removal of animal excrement in an expeditious and sanitary manner when done so upon the lawn or private property of anyone but the animal owner.
 Failure to comply may result in an ordinance violation citation.

 Coyotes and other Wild Animals

 Coyote and other wildlife are prevalent in the Village of Olympia Fields.
 Here are some tips to minimize encounters of wildlife on your property: